 Some people help the weak and forgotten – they spend their days with the poorest of the poor and find ways to uplift their lives.

-Others put their time and money on health and beauty — they spend hours and pesos on activities that make them look good and beautiful. [mfn] I know people who spend four hours in a gym to sculpt their muscles. [/mfn]
+Others put their time and money into health and beauty — they spend hours and pesos on activities that make them look good and beautiful.

 Most of us don’t bother to know the impact of our beliefs on our lives.
 They don’t have a name for what they do — other than doing it right and not doing it is wrong.